• Skip to primary navigation

 Instructions

-Below are step-by-step instructions on how to make Korean style pork chops:
+Below are step-by-step instructions on how to make Korean-style pork chops:

-Storage
+Storage & Reheating

-• Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes until hot or reheat in a pan on medium heat.
+• Korean-style pork chops can last up to 4 days when stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 Pairing Suggestions

-Korean style pork chops serve well with:
+Korean-style pork chops pair well with:

 FAQ